Viviane Barnett Fellowship for Food System Leaders

 This effort is intended to create pathways for food systems leaders of color whose lived experiences are essential to collective efforts to build a more equitable, regenerative, and climate resilient food system while increasing access to nutritious, affordable foods for BIPOC communities.

-Viviane Barnett Fellows with Ecotrust team members and partners at Black Futures Farm.
+Viviane Barnett fellows, program partners, and Ecotrust staff gather for a meal at Black Futures Farm.
 Photo credit: Jason Hill

 2021-2022 Fellows